RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 Items which need further attention:

-1) target selection for focus run: the focus run is carried out at the current telescope position, e.g. nearest Landolt target
+1) target selection for focus run: the focus run is carried out at the current telescope position, e.g. goto nearest Landolt target
 2) finding the appropriate exposure
 3) further, e.g. faster methods to determine the FWHM minimum: currently about 6...8 images are taken see e.g. Petr's script ``focsing.py``
 4) strategies if a focus run fails, e.g. widen the interval in regular mode, fall back to blind mode